-One of the simplest, yet most important, is the goal directed persona.
+One of the simplest, yet most important, is the goal-oriented persona.
 This is essentially predicting what the customer is looking for from a product or service.
-The goal directed persona is one that has already been defined to some degree, based on data.
-Goal based personas are created in three ways.
-The persona itself (the type of person defined by the group), the scenario (which is essentially describes the narrative of the interaction- where, how and why) and the goal itself, which is the persona’s motivation and needs.
+The goal-oriented persona is one that has already been defined to some degree, based on data.
+Goal-based personas are created in three ways.
+The persona itself (the type of person defined by the group), the scenario (which essentially describes the narrative of the interaction- where, how and why) and the goal itself, which is the persona’s motivation and needs.

 While all personas are fictional in the sense that they are characters created that represent major groups, they are based on hard data.
 Fictional personas, instead, are those created by UX design and are based on their experience with customers.
 Fictional personas are always assumed to be flawed on a fundamental level due to the amount of assumption involved in their creation, but by engaging the design team in the decision process, some wisdom can be attained that would be unlikely to show up in the data.

 It is one thing understanding how personas work, but quite another understanding of how to create personas.
 As with anything that appears complex at the start, taking it step-by-step is key.